heart

 Evaluation Method

-Heartbeat awareness is assessed using a set of complementary quantitative and qualitative measures:
+Heartbeat awareness is assessed using a set of quantitative and qualitative measures:

 Heartbeat perception tasks, evaluating the ability to perceive heartbeat without numerical or visual reference